 STEP 1 Office of Student Affairs Support

-The Office of Student Affairs offers a variety of support for students preparing for Step 1 in the second year of their medical education.
-Students receive the following support services and resources as they seek to prepare for Step 1.
+The Office of Student Affairs offers a variety of support services and resources for students preparing for Step 1 in the second year of their medical education including:

 - UWorld Subscription (provided by VTC)

-- 3 NBME Practice Exams (provided by VTC)
+- NBME Practice Exam voucher(s) (provided by VTC)

-- Variety of presentations offered by the Senior Associate Dean of Student Affairs and the Director of Academic Counseling & Enrichment Services
+- Variety of presentations offered by the Senior Dean for Student Affairs and the Assistant Dean for Student Affairs & Director of Academic Counseling and Enrichment Services

 - A student panel of M3 students hosted in block 6 who share their personal experiences with Step 1.